TheGraphVertices/Backend/README.md

 Respond to REST queries with json, allowing the fontend to access metrics, like average temperature, CO2 saved etc.

-To be written in Rust, and use SQl (mariadb) behind the scenes to store the data.
+To be written in Rust, and use SQlite behind the scenes to store the data.